 Horace George William Man was born on 12 July 1856 in Glasgow, Scotland, and he was baptized on 20 August 1859 at All Souls, Langham Place, St. Marylebone, Middlesex.
 He was the youngest child of William Lionel and Rosa (Cooper) Man.
 He died on 27 July 1871 at Halstead, Kent and was buried on 31 July at St. Margaret’s, Halstead.
 He appears on the 1861 and 1871 censuses.

 Family lore has it that he was killed by a blow to the head from a cricket ball.
-However notes on his life made by his father (see below) make no mention of such an accident.
-On the other hand, his aunt, Ann Man, wrote a note that says: ‘Horace was born July 21 [sic] 1856 at 46 Oxford Street, Glasgow, he came to Halstead and went to school at Maidstone thence to the grammar school at Basingstoke and then to Tonbridge Wells in 1868.
+However notes on his life made soon after his death make no mention of such an accident.
+On the other hand, his great aunt, Ann Man, wrote a note that says: ‘Horace was born July 21 [sic] 1856 at 46 Oxford Street, Glasgow, he came to Halstead and went to school at Maidstone thence to the grammar school at Basingstoke and then to Tonbridge Wells in 1868.
 He died (result of a cricket accident) in 1871.’

 The photograph of Horace (above) formed part of the content of the black-edged envelope shown below.
 The envelope is 4¾ inches wide by 2½ inches high.
 Its back was not written upon.
 The wording on the front reads:- A Brief account of my beloved Horace’s Life — His mortal Remains consigned to their Last Resting Place – Halstead Cemetary [sic] … July 31st 1871 —

 Apart from the photograph, the remainder of the contents consists of a four-page biography of HGW Man written on a mourning notelet which has been folded twice along with two inscribed packets of his hair (dark brown).
 The ‘brief account’ reads as follows: